 Symptoms may be due to the Basal Ganglia or other areas of the brain that control movement.
 Neurotransmitters may send signals to muscles to cause them to be overactive.
 More information here → Causes of Dystonia.

 Dystonia can be genetic or result from other health conditions such as stroke, physical trauma, or as a side effect to certain medications.
-If the only sign or symptoms is Dystonia it is known as idiopathic or primary Dystonia.
+If the only sign or symptoms is Dystonia it is usually known as idiopathic or primary Dystonia.
 There are different forms of Dystonia which is explained in more detail on our ‘Types of Dystonia’ page.
+To learn more about Dystonia and Genetics click the following link → Genetics.